Austin-Cyr/School_District_Analysis/README.md

 ### School Summary Impact

+- After removing the 9th graders from Thomas High School, the data shows that the average scores did not change, but the Percent passing the Reading and Math decreased.
+Thus, the presence of the 9th grader grades infers that a greater percentage of them passed then the rest of the school.

+  - School Summary New (without Thomas High School 9th Graders)

+  - School Summary (All Students)

 How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?
 How does replacing the ninth-grade scores affect the following: